anwtn/functions-on-k8s/README.md

 If you create an AKS cluster, note that this will create one or more Virtual Machines.
 The cost of leaving this running can add up if you leave the cluster running, so you will likely want to cleanup by deleting the resource group (and therefore its contents).
 To do so, run:

-`az group delete -n $group`
+`az.cmd group delete -n $group`

 You might want to also consider adding billing alerts against your subscriptions.
+I find the following command useful for viewing consumption and costs, or you can also use the Azure portal:

+`az.cmd consumption usage list`

 I hope your enjoyed the tutorial.